lisamelton/video-transcoding-scripts/README.md

     brew install caskroom/cask/brew-cask
     brew cask install handbrakecli

-But that version of HandBrake may contain out-of-date libraries since the development team only does an official release about once a year.
-Nightly builds of HandBrake are much more up to date and usually very stable.
+Nightly builds of HandBrake are also available.
+While often containing more up-to-date libraries, these versions of HandBrake are not always stable.
+Use them with caution.

 To install both Homebrew Cask and a nightly build of `HandBrakeCLI`: